logicalclocks/hops-examples/README.md

 #  Hops Examples

 This repository provides users with examples on how to program Big Data and Deep Learning applications that run on [HopsWorks](https://github.com/hopshadoop/hopsworks), using [Apache Spark](https://spark.apache.org/), [Apache Flink](https://flink.apache.org/), [Apache Kafka](https://kafka.apache.org/),  [Apache Hive](https://hive.apache.org/)  and [TensorFlow](https://www.tensorflow.org/).
-Users can then upload and run their programs and notebooks from within their HopsWork projects.
+Users can then upload and run their programs and notebooks from within their HopsWorks projects.

 ## Online Documentation ![N|Solid](http://www.hops.io/sites/default/files/hops-50x50.png)
 You can find the latest Hops documentation on the [project's webpage](https://hops.readthedocs.io/en/latest/), including HopsWorks user and developer guides as well as a list of versions for all supported services.
 This README file is meant to provide basic instructions and codebase on how to build and run the examples.